 Develop the Brand

-Together with the client and branding partner Swoon, a luxury design studio based in Dallas, Texas, AQUILA initiated an extensive branding process to develop a logo and marketing collateral that were just edgy enough to match the progressive design of the building and appeal to Austin’s diverse array of technology tenants, but also conservative enough to not be off putting to professional services users.
+Together with the client and branding partner Swoon, a luxury design studio based in Dallas, Texas, AQUILA initiated an extensive branding process to develop a logo and marketing collateral that was just edgy enough to match the progressive design of the building and appeal to Austin’s diverse array of technology tenants, but also conservative enough to not be off-putting to professional services users.